mli/deepnumpy-doc/index.rst

    .. note::

-      This is a preview of Apache MXNet (incubating)'s new **numpy-like** interface.
-It only contains a subset of documents, please check MXNet's main website for more.
+      This is a preview of the Apache MXNet (incubating) new **NumPy-like** interface.
+It only contains a subset of documents.
+For more information, see the MXNet main website.

 .. raw:: html